filefilego/documentation/src/docs/consensus.md

 1. If `node_x` is an honest node, then all honest nodes agree on the value x.
 2. In any case, all honest nodes agree on the same value y.

-Proof of Transfer solves exactly these problems.
-It is designed so that honest nodes within the network can verify and agree that `node_2` has successfully transferred `data_x` to `node_1`.
-In order to achieve this consensus mechanism, we introduce a set of verifiers which are responsible to challenge the participating nodes.
-A simple and straightforward approach would be to send the required data to a verifier and then forward it to the destination node.
-However, this approach introduces bandwidth and storage bottlenecks on the verifiers which in turn decreases the throughput of the overall network.
-The solution must have minimal bandwidth and storage/memory requirements.
+Proof of Transfer presents a solution to precisely these challenges.
+This consensus mechanism is designed to enable honest nodes within the network to verify and reach agreement that `node_2` has indeed transferred `data_x` to `node_1`.
+To accomplish this, we introduce a set of verifiers whose role is to challenge the participating nodes.

+While a simple and straightforward approach would be to send the requisite data to a verifier and subsequently forward it to the destination node, such an approach would generate bandwidth and storage bottlenecks on the verifiers, thereby decreasing the network's overall throughput.
+As such, the proposed solution must satisfy stringent requirements for minimal bandwidth and storage/memory utilization.

 ```
               ┌───────────┐